squid-cache/squid-cache.github.io/Features/SrvDnsOriginServerLocation.rst

 == Details ==
-[http://en.wikipedia.org/wiki/SRV_record DNS SRV records], defined in [http://www.ietf.org/rfc/rfc2782.txt RFC 2782] can help attain some level of high availability and load balancing in a very straightforward manner.
+[[http://en.wikipedia.org/wiki/SRV_record|DNS SRV records]], defined in [[http://www.ietf.org/rfc/rfc2782.txt|RFC 2782]] can help attain some level of high availability and load balancing in a very straightforward manner.
 Their query structure includes a naming convention to locate a certain well-known network service, and their reply structure includes two different fields to indicate the level of priority a certain pointer of a set has.

 For example a query: {{{ _http._tcp.www.kinkie.it.
 SRV }}} Might return results similar to those:
 || '''priority''' || '''weight''' || '''target''' ||